-To limit the uncertainty of the system behavior, we want to identify those parts of the system which might be affected by the introduction of a component.
+To limit the uncertainty of the system behavior, we must identify those parts of the system which might be affected by the introduction of a component.

 If we could identify the component versions explicitly, we could specify the entire system as a set of component versions.
-Two systems, or two versions of a system can be compared and differences on the component level can be identified.
+Two systems, or two versions of one system can be compared and differences on the component level can be identified.

-If we could automatically identify the dependencies between the components and their version we could avoid the well-known problems with different versions of shared libraries.
-The problem is illustrated in Figure 2: We have two programs Foo.exe and Bar.exe, which share Common.dll library, version v_1 .
-At one point of time, we upgrade the new version of Bar.exe, which also includes a new version of Common.dll, v_2 .
-The replacement could be successful if version v_2 of Common.dll is compatible with version v_1 , but if this is not the case the Foo.exe can fail.
-Even if the new version is interface-compatible, Common.dll may contain undetected errors, which appears in a combination with Foo.exe.
-Foo.exe may then access some erroneous code and crash even if the library was interface-compatible.
+If we could automatically identify the dependencies between components and their versions we could avoid the well-known problem with different versions of shared libraries.
+The problem is illustrated in Figure 2: We have two programs Foo.exe and Bar.exe, which share a Common.dll library, version $v_I$ .
+We then upgrade Bar.exe, obtaining a new version of Common.dll, $v_2$ .
+The replacement could be successful if version $v_2$ of Common.dll is compatible with version $v_I$ , but if this is not the case the Foo.exe program can fail.
+Even if the new version is interface-compatible, Common.dll may contain undetected errors, which appear in a combination with

+Foo.exe.
+Foo.exe may then import some erroneous code and crash, even if the library was interface-compatible.